 - Though the number of hours worked has climbed in Israel in general over the last decade, that increase has been a little sharper on average in the South, though it still somewhat lags behind Central, Tel Aviv and the Northern Districts.

-- Within the South, adults classified as “Others” work more hours at all ages up to 60 than either Jews or Muslims.
+- Within the South, adults classified as “others” work more hours at all ages up to 60 than either Jews or Muslims.
 This is true for both men and women.
-After adjusting for educational attainment, men aged 25–54 who are members of an “Others”-headed household work between 4–10 hours more per week than their counterparts in Jewish-headed household from and between 13–19 hours more per week than their counterparts in Muslim-headed household.
+After adjusting for educational attainment, men aged 25–54 who are members of an “others”-headed household work between 4–10 hours more per week than their counterparts in Jewish-headed households and between 13–19 hours more per week than their counterparts in Muslim-headed household.

-- Assuming that current age-specific hours worked by members of each subpopulation would remain unchanged, a secular Jewish or Other man will work more hours across his lifetime than either a Haredi couple or Arab couple.
+- Assuming that current age-specific hours worked by members of each subpopulation would remain unchanged, a secular Jewish or “other” man will work more hours across his lifetime than either a Haredi couple or an Arab couple.

 - Although the South has relatively few high-paying tech jobs, it has the highest percentage of employees in well-paid manufacturing positions (computers, electronics, optical, pharmaceuticals, petroleum products), and in upper-level managerial or public administration positions.
 This suggests that there may be a regional concentration of the types of skill sets required for these occupations.

 - There are differences in representation within these occupations across different subpopulations.
 In the high-end manufacturing sector, there is an over-representation of secular and traditional Jewish men and women, and “other” men and women.
 Jewish men — especially traditional and religious — dominate the upper-level managerial and public administration sector.
 Arabs and Haredim, both men and women, are under-represented in all these higher-paying occupations.